paulmillr/dotfiles/README.md

 ## Structure
 * `bin` — files that are symlinked to any directory with binaries in `$PATH`
-* `etc` — various stuff like osx text substitutions / hosts backup
+* `etc` — various stuff like macOS text substitutions / hosts backup
 * `git-extras` — useful git functions, defined in `home/gitconfig`.
 Don't forget to change your git author to a proper name.
 * `home` — files that are symlinked to `$HOME` directory
 * `sublime` — sublime text 2 theme & settings